NataliiaZdebska/CV-eng/README.md

-# my CV in Ukrainian
+# my CV in English